runticle/CV/README.md

 #### University of Bristol (September 2012 - June 2016)

 - 2:1 in Mechanical Engineering
+- Focus on systems engineering

-#### Radley College (September 2010 - June 2012) A-Levels
+#### A-Levels

 - A* in Mathematics
 - A in Further Mathematics
 - A in Physics
 - A in Geography

-#### Kingston Grammar School (September 2005 - June 2010)
+#### GCSES

 - 10 A* and As at GCSE

 ## Interests

 I love to travel, and love to get out of cities into nature.
-When I can't get out of the city I love to read and tend to my garden, and play lego!
+When I can't get out of the city I escape by reading and tending to my garden, and playing lego!